demisto/content/Packs/DelineaDSV/Integrations/DelineaDSV/README.md

-Delinea DevOps Secrets Vault is a high velocity vault that centralizes secrets management, enforces access, and provides automated logging trails.
-DevOps Secrets Vault is an API-as-a-Service, which makes getting up and running easy.
-No installation of the vault or database is required and Delinea even handles all the updates.
-This integration was integrated and tested with version 6.0 of DelineaDSV.
-Supported Cortex XSOAR versions: 5.0.0 and later.
 Manage credentials for applications, databases, CI/CD tools, and services without causing friction in the development process.
+This integration was integrated and tested with version xx of DelineaDSV

 ## Configure DelineaDSV on Cortex XSOAR